Ordsall/dotnet-please/README.md

 # .NET pleasing
-.NET Core addon for Please
+.NET Core build rules

+This is a very incomplete set of build rules for .NET Core.